-- If staff themselves believe they may be personally adversely affected by a misuse of power/authority or conflict of interest, they should raise this with their Manager and may raise the issue under the relevant University procedures (Grievance or Harassment).
+- If staff themselves believe they may be personally adversely affected by a misuse of power/authority or conflict of interest, they should raise this with their Manager and may raise the issue under the relevant University procedures (Grievance or Dignity at Work).

 Guidance for Managers